Students’ Rights and Responsibilities

 - Refuse an accommodation, adjustments, and/or auxiliary assistance and services as unreasonable.

 Faculty members play an important role in determining whether the approved accommodation(s) are appropriate in the context of their course design and evaluation.
-If a faculty member believes that the approved accommodation fundamentally alters an essential element of the course, they should contact Disability Resources immediately.
+If a faculty member believes that the approved accommodation fundamentally alters an essential element of the course, they should contact the Office of Accessible Education immediately.
 Changes or additions to the approved accommodations are sometimes made mid-semester because student needs may not be entirely understood or may change after the accommodations are first approved.
 Faculty will be notified of any changes or additions.

 - Faculty members are responsible for providing the accommodation(s) listed in the letter.
-Should a disagreement arise about accommodations or their implementation, or if there is a need for any changes in the accommodations, please contact Disability Resources as soon as possible;
+Should a disagreement arise about accommodations or their implementation, or if there is a need for any changes in the accommodations, please contact the Office of Accessible Education as soon as possible;

-- Maintain an open door for communication and encourage students to meet with you or to contact Disability Resources to discuss their individual circumstances;
+- Maintain an open door for communication and encourage students to meet with you or to contact the Office of Accessible Education to discuss their individual circumstances;

 - Maintain confidentiality – Discussions or meetings with students regarding a disability and/or accommodations should always occur in private;